EswarAdithya011/100DaysRTLChallenge/README.md

 ## Verilog Coding
 Each of the project contains implementation details of each design with RTL's and Test bench.
-You can refer to simulation and schematic diagrams(.png) for your references.
+You can refer to simulation, schematic diagrams(.png) and tcl consoles for your references.

 Tool Used: